Hadronic quarkonium decays at order v^7: Summary and Outlook

 In the paper, we have calculated the hadronic inclusive quarkonium decay widths in NRQCD at order $v^7$ in the relativistic expansion and at order $\als^2$.
 The electromagnetic S- and P-wave decay widths have been previously calculated at order $v^7$ in \cite{Bodwin:2002hg,Ma:2002ev,Brambilla:2006ph}.
 If we count $\als(M) \sim v^2$, terms of order $\als(M)^2 v^7$ are part of the next-to-next-to leading order (NNLO) corrections to the pseudoscalar S-wave decays and part of the NLO corrections to the vector S-wave and the P-wave hadronic decays.

 The results for the S-wave hadronic decay widths are given in Eqs.~\eqref{eq:hadwids0} and \eqref{eq:hadwid3s1} with the coefficients at order $\als^2$ listed in appendix \ref{AppB}.
 Let us first consider S-wave vector decays.
 In the power counting of \cite{Bodwin:1994jh}, those coefficients together with previous results, including contributions to the decay width coming from three-gluon decays and loop corrections \cite{Bodwin:1994jh,Petrelli:1997ge,Mackenzie:1981sf,Huang:1996fa,Gremm:1997dq,Campbell:2007ws}, provide us with the full NLO expression of the hadronic inclusive decay widths, i.e. with the full expression up to order $\als^4 v^3$, $\als^3 v^5$ and $\als^2 v^7$.
 In the more conservative power counting adopted here, the octet terms $\displaystyle \sum_{k =0,2} \frac{2 \textrm{Im}\, d^{(k)}_8(^3S_1,^3P)}{M^5}$ $\times \langle H(^3S_1) | \mathcal D^{(k)}_{8\textrm{-}8}(^3S_1,^3P) | H(^3S_1) \rangle$ need to be included.
 The matching coefficients $d^{(k)}_8(^3S_1,$ $^3P)$ are however unknown.
 In the case of S-wave pseudoscalar decays, the largest uncertainties in the decay width come from the NNLO correction in $\als$ to the matching coefficient ${\rm Im}\, f_1(^1S_0)$, from the NLO correction in $\als$ to the coefficient ${\rm Im} \,g_1(^1S_0)$, and from the $\als^2$ expression of ${\rm Im} \,d_8(^1S_0,^1P_1)$, which are all unknown.
 If we count $\als(M) \sim v^2$, these are the only missing ingredient to complete the NNLO corrections to the pseudoscalar decay widths.
 Note that to complete the NNLO corrections to the pseudoscalar width, the NNLO expression of ${\rm Im} \,f_1(^1S_0)$ and the NLO expression of ${\rm Im}\, g_1(^1S_0)$ would be necessary also in the power counting of \cite{Bodwin:1994jh}.
+We recall that matching amplitudes with loops, like those required for calculating ${\rm Im} \,f_1(^1S_0)$ and ${\rm Im}\, g_1(^1S_0)$ at NNLO and NLO respectively, and with two external gluons, like those required for calculating the ${\rm Im} \, d_8$ coefficients, have been beyond the scope of this work.